Enhanced well inspection program

 Along with testing the results of your pump operation, the inspector will physically inspect many components to check for wear, cracks, fraying, breakage, and other signs of aging.
 Using the well's history and what they know about the flow of water, they can also provide information on what parts are reaching the end of their useful lives as well.Since the well equipment involves your family's drinking water, the inspector will also check for any indications of unsanitary conditions.
 Bacterial organisms on the equipment could contaminate your water and put you in danger of getting diseases like hepatitis and dysentery.

 Finally, whoever ordered the inspection will receive a full report on the inspector's findings.
-This report will be quite detailed and will generally include lab results on water testing and specifics about the pressure and voltages.
+This report will be quite detailed and will generally include specifics about the pressure and voltages.
 But it should also be clearly written so that you can understand and take action based on recommendations included.

 A proper water well inspection will provide peace of mind and help you avoid costly breakdowns.